 You can do effective keyword research with several simple tools.

 There are a bunch of tools out there to help you narrow in on valuable keywords for your niche.
 Some example tools are SEMrush, Google Keyword Planner (by Google), GrowthBar, and Ahrefs.
-Each of these tools has its value prop that can accelerate your keyword research to the next level.
+Each of these tools has its value prop that can accelerate your keyword research to the next level, like exporting data from content explorer.

 What should you look for when doing your Keyword Research?